-2 Paragraph 5 applies solely to automotive materials classified in the following HS headings and subheadings: 8407.31 through 8407.34 (engines), 8408.20 (diesel engines for vehicles), 84.09 (parts of engines), 87.06 (chassis), 87.07 (bodies), and 87.08 (motor vehicle parts).
+2 Paragraph 5 applies solely to automotive materials classified in the following HS headings and subheadings: 8407.31 through 8407.34 (engines), 8408.20 (diesel engines for vehicles), 8409 (parts of engines), 8706 (chassis), 8707 (bodies), 8708 (motor vehicle parts).

-- (c) for a material that is self-produced, - (i) all the expenses incurred in the production of the material, including general expenses, and - (ii) an amount for profit equivalent to the profit added in the normal course of trade.
+- (a) for a material imported by the producer of the good, the adjusted value of the material; - (b) for a material acquired in the territory where the good is produced, the value, determined in accordance with Articles 1 through 8, Article 15 and the corresponding interpretative notes of the Customs Valuation Agreement, i.e., in the same manner as for imported goods, with such reasonable modifications as may be required due to the absence of an importation; or - (c) for a material that is self-produced, - (i) all the expenses incurred in the production of the material, including general expenses, and - (ii) an amount for profit equivalent to the profit added in the normal course of trade.